Red Arrows display dates

-Also on this page, you will find information and a link on how to request a display or flypast for a public event.
+On this page you will find information and a link on how to request a display or flypast for a public event.

 Full display sequence

-Reds 1 to 5 form the front section of the team’s formation, known as Enid – named after the famous British children’s writer Enid Blyton, author of the Famous Five.
-The rear section of the formation comprises Reds 6 to 8 and is called Hanna, in honour of one of the team’s founding pilots and early leaders.
-This section includes the Synchro Pair, Reds 6 and 7, who perform the highly-popular opposition manoeuvres during this latter section of the show.
-During a display, Red 10 acts as the team’s Supervisor who maintains two-way radio contact with the Team Leader.
-Red 10 also provides the commentary.
+Reds 1 to 5 provide the front section of the team’s formation, known as Enid – named after the famous British children’s writer Enid Blyton, author of the Famous Five.
+The rear section of the formation comprises Reds 6 to 9 and is called Hanna, in honour of one of the team’s founding pilots and early leaders.
+This section includes the Synchro Pair, Reds 6 and 7, who perform the highly-popular opposition manoeuvres during this latter section of the show

-There are three types of display the Team Leader can elect to fly – full, rolling or flat.
+There are three types of display the Team Leader can elect to fly depending on the conditions – full, rolling or flat.
 To carry out a full, looping, display the base of the cloud must be above 5,500ft to avoid the aircraft entering the cloud at the top of the loop.
 If the cloud base is less than 5,500ft, but more than 2,500ft, the team will perform the rolling display – substituting wing-overs and rolls for the loops.
-When the cloud base is below 2,500ft, the team will fly the flat display, consisting of a series of flypasts and steep turns.
+And when the cloud base is below 2,500ft, the team will fly the flat display, consisting of a series of flypasts and steep turns

 Busy all year